Dropping/withdrawing for undergraduate students

 - After dropping your courses, pay off any outstanding balance on your student account.
 If your withdrawal results in a credit on your student account, you can request a refund.

 - If you are an OSAP student, please ensure you close your application.
 If your application has already been processed, update it with the withdrawal information by completing an OSAP Change Request Form and uploading it to the optional documents section of your OSAP application.
-Click here to learn about loan repayments.
+Review OSAP Repayment for more information.
 If you have questions or concerns about your OSAP, please contact Student Services.